weskempa-liferay/liferay-object-data-dashboards/README.md

 <img src="./assets/RemoteApp-Config-Option-2.png" alt="drawing" width="500"/>

-## Display Method C - Remote App (Custom Element) - Option 3, Javascript Resources Added to Document Library
+## Display Method C - Remote App's Custom Element
+### Option 3, Javascript Resources Added to Document Library

    *NOTE: Choose this method when you are working on a live server that you DO NOT have file system control over (LOL/SaaS/Site or Portal Administrator) and you do not have access to run a separate live react server.*